kriserickson/aging-coder/src/posts/2025-08-31-rag-time-cooking-up-smart-recipe-suggestions.md

 pip install -r requirements.txt
 ```

-Now we can look at the notebook that we will be using to explore this idea.
+Now we can look at the notebook that we’ll be using to explore this idea.
 Open the `notebooks/rag.ipynb` file in Jupyter notebook.
-You have to run the first cell, but it just imports the required libraries and sets up some paths we don't really need to include it here, except the final line:
+You have to run the first cell, but it just imports the required libraries and sets up some paths—we don’t really need to include it here, except the final line:

 ```python
 # Load a small pre-trained embedding model (open local model)
 model = SentenceTransformer('all-MiniLM-L6-v2')  # open-source embedding model
 ```

-This loads the SentenceTransformer model that we will be using to create the embeddings for the recipes.
-The model is downloaded from the internet the first time it is run, so the first time it is loaded, it will take a little time.
+This loads the SentenceTransformer model that we’ll be using to create the embeddings for the recipes.
+The model is downloaded from the internet the first time it’s run, so the first time it’s loaded, it’ll take a little time.

 ```python
 # Ensure the labels directory exists